Deadline for nominations: April 27, 2018 at 5:00 p.m.

 a.
 Letters of support must not exceed three per package

 Please find the D.R.
-Campbell Merit Award Checklist for your reference here.
+Campbell Merit Award Sample Nomination Package for your reference here.

-The nomination package should consist of one electronic file to be sent to: Jennifer Curry, Office of the Vice-President and Principal.
+The nomination package should consist of one electronic PDF file to be sent to: Jennifer Curry, Director, Office of the Vice-President & Principal at firstname.lastname@example.org.
+When submitting your package, please copy the individuals who have written letters of support on the email.

 D.R.
 Campbell, was a former principal of U of T Scarborough as well as a scholar, Second World War veteran, and agricultural economist.
 Campbell became a professor and associate dean at the University of Toronto, where he served from 1964 to 1970.
 Subsequently, he served as an economic advisor to Jordan in 1962, and in Kenya from 1970 to 1972.
 In 1972, Campbell returned to Canada to serve as principal of what was then called Scarborough College at U of T, where he led the campus until 1976.
 He spearheaded the creation of the first co-operative education program at U of T.